rubensolano2/LLM-LONG-MEMORY/README.md

 ## 4. 🗺️ Thematization of Conversations
 The functionality of thematizing conversations will be introduced, allowing to maintain a clear focus and follow a coherent thematic line throughout the interactions.
 This improvement will help keep our discussions aligned and create large areas of knowledge within the database itself.
 The idea is that nodes belonging to the same theme can merge and link together, being prioritized in the information search.

+## 5. 🧠 Short-Term Memory in Conversations
+A short-term memory feature will be implemented to remember the context of the current conversation between requests.
+This will allow for a more seamless and relevant interaction, enabling the system to recall previous queries and statements within the same session.
+For example, if a user asks "Tell me about apples" and then says "How do they grow?", the system can provide a more contextual response without requiring the user to re-specify the subject.

 These refined improvements represent exciting steps towards expanding the project's capabilities.
 Thank you for contributing to the evolution of this project! 😄

 ---